PLOS/ambraproject/Quickstart-Guide.md

 # Quickstart using Docker

-You can quickly bring up an auto configured Ambra stack very using Docker instead of having to install Java and download all the binaries.
+You can quickly bring up an auto configured Ambra stack using Docker instead of having to install Java and download all the binaries.
 [See our Docker setup guide](https://github.com/PLOS/Dockerfiles/wiki/Ambra-Quick-Start).

 # Obtaining the binaries